nyuwireless-unipd/ns3-mmwave/src/internet/doc/tcp.rst

 through an inheritance relation: each congestion control (e.g. TcpNewReno) was a subclass of TcpSocketBase, reimplementing some inherited methods.
-The architecture was redone to avoid this inheritance, the fundamental principle of the GSoC proposal was avoiding this inheritance, by making each congestion control a separate class, and making an interface to exchange important data between TcpSocketBase and the congestion modules.
+The architecture was redone to avoid this inheritance, by making each congestion control a separate class, and defining an interface to exchange important data between TcpSocketBase and the congestion modules.
-For instance, similar modularity is used in Linux.
+The Linux ``tcp_congestion_ops`` interface was used as the design reference.

-Along with congestion control, Fast Retransmit and Fast Recovery algorithms have been modified; in previous releases, these algorithms were demanded to TcpSocketBase subclasses.
+Along with congestion control, Fast Retransmit and Fast Recovery algorithms have been modified; in previous releases, these algorithms were delegated to TcpSocketBase subclasses.
 Starting from ns-3.25, they have been merged inside TcpSocketBase.
 In future releases, they can be extracted as separate modules, following the congestion control design.

+As of the ns-3.31 release, the default initial window was set to 10 segments (in previous releases, it was set to 1 segment).
+This aligns with current Linux default, and is discussed further in :rfc:`6928`.

+In the ns-3.32 release, the default recovery algorithm was set to Proportional Rate Reduction (PRR) from the classic ack-clocked Fast Recovery algorithm.

 Acknowledgments
 +++++++++++++++